brotkrueml/typo3-feed-generator/README.md

 > The extension is under development and in beta state.

-The extension supports TYPO3 v11 LTS and TYPO3 v12, and requires at least PHP 8.1.
+The extension supports TYPO3 v12 LTS.
+Use version 0.6 for compatibility with TYPO3 v11 LTS.